 How Families Can Participate

 Children can lose up to two months of essential math and reading skills during the summer months.
 Fortunately, there is plenty families and caregivers can do to support learning during the summer.
-Here are some tips to get your child ready for the next school year and resources to get you ready for National Summer Learning Week, July 8-13, 2019.
+Check out some of the resources and tips listed here to get your child ready for the next school year and help you celebrate National Summer Learning Week, July 8-13, 2019.

 Check out the official National Summer Learning Week Tracker to find summer learning events or programs near you.